jianliao/gulp-svgcombiner/README.md

 2. Name your icons

 For instance, if you have an icon naming convention that includes the size of the icon, your `processName` function should remove the size of the icon from the name, as well as strip the extension and any other irrelevant text.

+##### options.processClass(filePath)
+Type: `function`
+Default: The parent folder name

+This function give you a chance to customize the value of CSS class attribute.

+##### options.skipSingle
+Type: `boolean`
+Default: False

+Set it to true if you want to skip the svg file which has no identical name counterpart to combine.
+The original content of the file will be output.

 ### Contributing